Nextpeer/Nextpeer-libgdx/README.md

 	}

 	public SuperJumper(Tournaments tournaments) {
+		// Make sure Nextpeer is supported:
-		// If we have a supported tournaments object, set the game as callback if (tournaments != null && tournaments.isSupported()) {
+		if (tournaments != null && tournaments.isSupported()) {
 			this.tournaments = tournaments;
 		}
 	}

-The next thing we’ll do is have the SuperJumper class comform to the `TournamentsCallback.java` interface.
-This interface will let us know when a particular tournament is supposed to start or end.
-For the time being, we’ll just leave those methods empty:
+Next, we'll have the SuperJumper class conform to the `TournamentsCallback.java` interface.
+This interface defines callbacks which will be called when a tournament is about to start or end.
+For now we’ll just leave these methods empty:

 	@Override
 	public void onTournamentStart(long tournamentRandomSeed)
 	{
-		// Start the tournament!
+		// Stat the tournament
 	}

 	@Override
 	public void onTournamentEnd()
 	{
-		// End the tournament
+		// Tournament ended - clean up
 	}

 <a id="TheNextpeerPluginClass"></a>
-##The NextpeerPlugin Class
+## The NextpeerPlugin Class

-Since different parts of the game will require access to the tournaments class, we should wrap it with a singleton (in the same manner as Settings and Assets are wrapped).
-Take a look on the `NextpeerPlugin.java` class in `superjumper` project.
-It holds the instance of the Tournaments object so it can be safely accessed from the different game screens at different points in time.
+Since different parts of the game will require access to the Tournaments object, we should wrap it with a singleton (in the same manner as Settings and Assets).
+See the `NextpeerPlugin.java` class in `superjumper` project.
+It holds the instance of the Tournaments class so it can be safely accessed from the different game screens at any time.

 <a id="StartingandFinishingTournaments"></a>
-##Starting And Finishing Tournaments
+## Starting And Finishing Tournaments

-Let’s go back to the `SuperJumper.java` file and look at the method that is in charge of starting tournaments - `onTournamentStart(long tournamentRandomSeed)`.
-This method will be triggered by Nextpeer when it’s time to start the tournament and show the game sequence.
+Go back to the `SuperJumper.java` file and find the method that is in charge of starting tournaments - `onTournamentStart(long tournamentRandomSeed)`.
+This method will be called by Nextpeer when it’s time to start the tournament and show the game sequence.
 Nextpeer will hide its user interface in order for the game to show up.
-The `tournamentRandomSeed` paramater can be used to seed your random generator.
-All players are handed identical random seeds so this guarantees players all compete using the same exact level, enemies, powerups etc.
-Since the World class is responsible for generating the level, we will use this value later on when we’ll create the Random object.
-For now, let’s store the value in the `NextpeerPlugin` container and then switch to the GameScreen screen:
+The `tournamentRandomSeed` parameter can be used to seed a random number generator.
+All players are handed identical random seeds so this guarantees all players compete on the same exact level, with the same enemies, power-ups, etc. Since the World class is responsible for generating the level, we will use this value later on when we create the Random object.
+For now, we'll store the value in the `NextpeerPlugin` container and then switch to the GameScreen screen:

 	public void onTournamentStart(long tournamentRandomSeed) {
     	// Start the game